Unlocking Democratic Efficiency: How Coordinated Outcome-Contingent Promises Shape Decisions: Committee with strong support for the reform:

 \begin{prop} [\textbf{Equilibrium promises with first order preemption.}] Consider a committee in which the support for the reform is larger than the $\k$-majority requirement, $\mid \cC^R \mid \ge \k$ with $\k\ge 2$.
-Assume the gain from trade defined in equation (\ref{eq: gain from trade}) satisfies $0 < G^S \le \D U_{\h\k} $.
-Equilibrium promises profiles $\pmb r \in \cE$ are indeterminate and any promises profile $\pmb r \in \cP$ is an equilibrium if and only if
+Assume the gain from trade defined in equation (\ref{eq: gain from trade}) satisfies $0 < G^S \le \D U_{\h\k} $ where $ \D U_{\h\k}$ is defined in equation~(\ref{Delta Ui}).
+The net transfer profile $r$ is an SM equilibrium, $ r \in \pmb{\cS \cM}_R$, if and only if

 \begin{enumerate} \item Members of the coalition $\cC^R\backslash \underline \cC^R$ are promisors subject to individual rationality constraints while members of the coalition $ \cC^S\cup \underline \cC^R$ are promisees: \bea -u_j \le r_j \le 0 \le r_i, \q \forall i \leq \h\k < j. \eea